-These Asian Sweet and Spicy Grilled Chicken Wings are marinated and grilled to perfection.
-This recipe is smoky, sticky, and gluten free!
+These glazed Asian Grilled Chicken Wings are marinated and grilled to perfection.
+This recipe is sweet, spicy, sticky, and gluten free!

 This post has been sponsored by 7UP®.
 All thoughts and opinions are my own.

-These Asian Grilled Chicken Wings are out of this world.
+These Sweet Spicy Grilled Chicken Wings are out of this world.
 They're sticky, sweet, a little spicy and honest-to-goodness lip-smacking good.

 We have entered a glorious time in Minnesota.
 It's the period where the threat of snow storms has officially passed and the mosquitoes have not yet arrived.
 Spending time outdoors is pure bliss.
 My husband and I like to celebrate this time by grilling.
 Lots and lots of grilling.